Senning procedure: Brief history

 This congenital heart defect caused babies to "turn blue" due to the lack of oxygen flowing through the blood.
-Before this technique became available, in 1950, two cardiac surgeons, Blalock and Hanlon, had developed a palliative procedure which consisted in opening the atrial septum.
-Being that in TGA the atrial septum prevents oxygenated blood from reaching the systemic circulation, this simpler procedure leads to improvements in systemic arterial O2 saturation.
+Before this technique became available, in 1950, two cardiac surgeons, Blalock and Hanlon, had developed a palliative procedure that consisted of opening the atrial septum.
+Since, in TGA, the atrial septum prevents oxygenated blood from reaching the systemic circulation, this simpler procedure leads to improvements in systemic arterial O2 saturation.